 Pupils from Rouge Bouillon School made their mark on island history when they helped the AC Mauger team bury a time capsule under de Gruchy’s new £15 million building and renovations.

-Last Thursday, the Rouge Bouillon students joined with teams from AC Mauger, de Gruchy and project partners, to bury a time capsule under the last slab of the old perfumery department.
+Last Thursday, the Rouge Bouillon pupils joined with teams from AC Mauger, de Gruchy and their project partners, to bury a time capsule under the last slab of the old perfumery department.

 The time capsule contained images of the future drawn by the pupils as well as information about the history of de Gruchy and Style Group.
 It also held details about the construction and renovation project and the project team.

 “We don’t know when the time capsule will be opened but we’re sure that it will be very interesting to the people who find it,” said James Joseph, Managing Director of AC Mauger.

 “Not only will they be able to see how the children at Rouge Bouillon School imagined the future and whether any of the scenarios have come to pass but they’ll also unearth information about the history of Jersey and the construction techniques used to complete the project.